Identifying the matrix ring: algorithms for quaternion algebras and quadratic forms: Identifying the matrix ring

 \section{Identifying the matrix ring}

-In this section, we address the computational complexity of identifying the matrix ring over a field.
+In this section, we continue the pursuit of our motivating question and address the computational complexity of identifying the matrix ring over a field.
 Throughout this section, let $F$ be a computable field.
-We represent a quaternion algebra $B$ over $F$ by a standard form $B=\quat{a,b}{F}$, as in the previous section.
+We represent a quaternion algebra $B$ over $F$ by a standard form $B=\quat{a,b}{F}$.

-\begin{prob*}[\textsf{IsMatrixRing}] Given a quaternion algebra $B$ over $F$, determine if $B \cong M_2(F)$. \end{prob*}
+\begin{prob*}[\textsf{IsMatrixRing}] Given a quaternion algebra $B$ over $F$, determine if $B \cong \M_2(F)$. \end{prob*}

 We may also ask for a solution to the more difficult problem of constructing an explicit isomorphism.